lucasflores/lucas.github.io/src/pages/blogfolio/eyeHUD.md

 1. Pseudo-randomly place the dot on the screen such that it sampled the screen thoroughly.
 2. For each dot placement have the dot obstruct the light source relative to the user (move head/source around s.t. this is the case).
 	 The user and the source must maintain a set distance away from the LCD screen (i.e. in a  plane) during the calibration due to the single camera limitation of our proof of concept.
-3. For each iteration use the equation for a line in a plane to compute the transforms.
+3. For each iteration use constraint equation for three points lying on the same line in some common space to compute the transforms.
-4. Fit transforms to find best fit value.
+4. Fit transforms to find best fit (calibration) value.

 <div class="image-right">
 <img src="/images/eyeHUD/SnapChat.jpg" width="150" height="200" alt="First Hackathon: Pennapps XIV">
 <figcaption class="fig-spacing"><i>Teammates with expressions of great confidence</i></figcaption>
 </div><!-- /.page-image -->

+Below are these constraint equations of three points lying on the same line in real space, taking into account the possible shifted coordinate system in each digital space plane (LCD, face camera, Sun camera).

 $$
 x_{2}=A_{0}x_{0}-A_{1}x_{1}+C_{x}